astronomer/docs/astro/cli/astro-deployment-connection-copy.md

 :::

-Copy Airflow connections from one Astro Deployment to another.
+Copy Apache Airflow® connections from one Astro Deployment to another.
 Airflow connections are stored in the target Deployment's metadata database and appear in the Airflow UI.

 ## Usage